-One naturally wonders whether this sharp increase in investor appetite for commodities has had a significant impact on the pricing of related financial instruments.
-For example, because much of the new commodity exposure has been achieved through direct or indirect participation in futures markets, it should be reflected in the magnitude and composition of commodity futures trading.
+Because much of the new commodity exposure has been achieved through direct or indirect participation in futures markets, it should be reflected in the magnitude and composition of commodity futures trading.
 Haigh, Harris, Overdahl, and Robe (2007; henceforth, HHOR) confirm this intuition, using proprietary data on trader positions in the world's largest-volume futures contract on a physical commodity - the New York Mercantile Exchange's WTI sweet crude oil futures.
-HHOR establish that this greater market participation by commodity swap dealers and hedge funds has been accompanied by a change in the relation between crude oil futures prices at different maturities and greater price efficiency.
+HHOR show that greater market participation by commodity swap dealers and hedge funds has been accompanied by a change in the relation between crude futures prices at different maturities and by greater price efficiency.
 Specifically, the prices of one-year and two-year futures have become cointegrated with the price of near-month futures, for the first time ever, since mid-2004.